isaacBejarano/culex.js/README.md

-# ajax-slim
+# Culex
-Lightweight ES5-compatible XHR-based TS-coded library to make HTTP requests
+ES5-ready lightweight library to make HTTP requests

 # TypeScript version
 A TS version is found in the "src" folder